What to Do When Your Business Internet Goes Down

 The immediate response is consistent: check your modem lights, run a wired bypass test, power cycle in the correct sequence, and call your ISP's outage line with your account number ready.
 Those steps resolve or correctly escalate most outages within 15 minutes.

-The long-term answer is straightforward: a $50/month cellular backup connection paired with a dual-WAN router dramatically reduces the productivity impact of ISP outages.
-For any business where internet access is tied to revenue, that setup pays for itself in a single incident.
+The long-term answer is straightforward: a cellular backup connection paired with a dual-WAN router can reduce the productivity impact of ISP outages.
+For many businesses, one avoided outage can justify the annual cost of a backup line.

 Start with the preparation checklist today.
 A clear response plan costs nothing and pays for itself the first time an outage occurs.